American Forts: East

 (1756 - 1782), Walpack Center

 A NJ colonial militia fort six miles upriver from Fort Walpack, built near Isaac Van Campen's Inn (1746) on Old Mine Road at Shapanack Flats.
 Also known as Fort Shapanack and Head Quarters Fort.
 It had a 50-by-25-foot wooden blockhouse on stone foundation, with a 15-by-20-foot log cabin and a 52-by-26-foot stone house (dwelling of Capt.
 John Rosencrans), within a 120-foot square palisade.
-Site used by Patriot forces in the American Revolution.
+Site was also later used by Patriot forces during the American Revolution.
 Site destroyed in 1974 for the Tocks Island Dam project, which was never built.
 Site excavated in 1998.

 Carmer's Fort